greenboxal/doggohub/doc/development/ux_guide/index.md

-# GitLab UX Guide
+# DoggoHub UX Guide

-The goal of this guide is to provide standards, principles and in-depth information to design beautiful and effective GitLab features.
+The goal of this guide is to provide standards, principles and in-depth information to design beautiful and effective DoggoHub features.
 This will be a living document, and we welcome contributions, feedback and suggestions.

 ## Design